timahoney/decaf/README.md

 - Methods and attributes are specified in `underscore_case` instead of `camelCase`.
 - The `window` variable is accessible from only the top-most scope.
 Elsewhere you can use the global `$window`.
-- Ruby accepts a `Proc` or a block for anonymous functions.
+- Ruby accepts a `Proc` or a block for callbacks and listeners.
 For example:

 ```ruby
 # Ruby with explicit Procs